djienne/YOUTUBE_STRATEGIES_FREQTRADE/DELTA_NEUTRAL/INSTRUCTIONS.md

   - **Maximum:** uses `MAX_POSITIONS = 2` pairs at the same time ("position slots").
 Can be changed by editing both `max_open_trades` in `config.json` and `MAX_POSITIONS` in `DELTA_NEUTRAL.py`.
   - **Minimum holding time:** `MINIMUM_TIME_FOR_POSITION_HOUR` is set to 120 (5 days), the minimum holding time, enough to offset opening + closing fees.
 This is a wild guess, did not test it or optimize anything.
   - **Exit triggers for a given pair position:**
-    - funding turns negative on average over the last *n* hours (here *n*=24 but can be changed),
     - a clearly better funding/volume pair appears after the minimum holding time (`MINIMUM_TIME_FOR_POSITION_HOUR`)
-    - short's profit > 33 % or loss < −33 %, will trigger a rebalance to always stay far from liquidation.
+    - short's profit > 50 % or loss < −50 %, will trigger a rebalance to always stay far from liquidation.

 - **Pair selection**
   1. Filter for **funding APR ≥ 10 %** and **quote volume ≥ 2.5 M USDC**.